VLLindqvist/vue-snake/README.md

-# Vue-Snake
+# Vue Snake

-A simple Snake-game made in Vue 3.
+A simple Snake game made in Vue 3.